Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • Going forward, the Modified Adjusted Income requirements will continue to be adjusted by inflation (CPI).

-Here are the Part B IRMAA premiums for 2024 (based on 2022 income tax returns; the applicable premium is shown on the right.
-For incomes that are subject to IRMAA, the premium shown includes the IRMAA surcharge.).
+Here are the Part B IRMAA premiums for 20257 (based on 2023 income tax returns; the applicable premium is shown on the right.
+For incomes that are subject to IRMAA, the premium shown includes the IRMAA surcharge).

 Individual Joint Monthly Premium

 (Note that as of 2023, people who have had kidney transplants have lifetime access to Medicare Part B coverage of immunosuppressive drugs; before 2023, this only lasted for three years post-transplant.
-There’s a separate set of IRMAA premiums for high-income beneficiaries who are enrolled in immunosuppressive drug coverage only; the high-income premiums for these enrollees range from about $172/month to $515/month in 2024.)
+There’s a separate set of IRMAA premiums for high-income beneficiaries who are enrolled in immunosuppressive drug coverage only; the high-income premiums for these enrollees range from about $184/month to $552/month in 2025.2)

 For Medicare Part D, the IRMAA amounts are added to the regular premium for the enrollee’s plan.
-Part D plans have varying prices, so the full amount, after the IRMAA surcharge, will depend on the plan.
+Part D plans have varying prices, ranging from as little as $0 to more than $100 per month, depending on where you live and the plan you select.
+So the full amount, after the IRMAA surcharge, will depend on the plan.

-Note that if you are a Medicare Advantage policy member and that plan includes prescription drug benefits (most Medicare Advantage plans do have built-in Part D drug benefits), the Medicare Part B and Part D IRMAAs are both added to the plan premium (Medicare Advantage enrollees pay the Medicare Part B premium in addition to any premium charged by their Medicare Advantage plan).
+Note that if you are a Medicare Advantage policy member and your plan includes prescription drug benefits (most Medicare Advantage plans do have built-in Part D drug benefits8), the Medicare Part B and Part D IRMAAs are both added to the plan premium (Medicare Advantage enrollees pay the Medicare Part B premium in addition to any premium charged by their Medicare Advantage plan).

-The following income levels (based on 2022 tax returns) trigger the associated IRMAA surcharges in 2024:
+The following income levels (based on 2023 tax returns) trigger the associated IRMAA surcharges for 2025 Part D coverage:

 Individual Joint Monthly Premium